 Address : Jalan Raya Sanggingan Campuhan, Kedewatan, Ubud, Gianyar

 Telephone : +62 361 975074

 Nestled in a beautiful Balinese architectural layout, Rudana Museum incorporates the human devotion to God.
 Each building within this museum has symbols associated with this devotion.
 This museum employs a spatial structure that embeds the concept of Tri Hita Karana.
 You can enjoy the expansive green gardens and rice fields that surround the building.
 The fragrant tropical trees and flowers make this place exude serenity.
 The museum is divided into several compounds and each structure a collection of a different styles.

-Rudana Museum is one of the best contemporary art galleries on the island with a vast collection of artworks done by famous local and international painters.
+Rudana is one of the best contemporary art galleries and museums in Bali , home to a vast collection of artworks done by famous local and international painters.
 From traditional to modern, naturalism to abstract, you will see the differences between the classical Balinese arts from the contemporary paintings that have been influenced by the Western concepts.